IBS & SIBO Management Options

 Recipe and meal guidance is given, and you will also receive email support between sessions.

-“I’ve struggled with functional gut problems for a number of years, and Carol was the first person I’ve worked with who actually helped me alleviate my most uncomfortable symptoms.
+“I’ve struggled with functional gut problems for a number of years, and Carol was the first nutritionist I’ve worked with who actually helped me alleviate my most uncomfortable symptoms.
 I find myself afraid to eat foods I love because I’m anxious and scared of how my body will react.
 Of course, this also plays a critical role in my body image.
 In our first session, I explained that I am not comfortable in my body as a result of my symptoms, and that it completely clouds how I view my body.
 In just a few sessions we’ve reduced my bloating pain and have made more progress in my recovery than I ever expected.
 I am so grateful for how Carol is helping me rediscover comfort in my body, both mentally and physically.”

 “I worked with Carol for several months to navigate the low FODMAP diet for post-infectious irritable bowel syndrome.
 At first a glance, the diet seemed very complicated.
 Thankfully, Carol is well-versed in the low FODMAP plan and proved to be a tremendous resource to me.
 Carol created a plan tailored to my dietary preferences and helped me find ways to better integrate the low FODMAP plan into my lifestyle.”